Margaret Beale Spencer

 Margaret Beale Spencer is an American psychologist whose work centers on the effects of ethnicity, gender, and race on youth and adolescent development.
-She currently serves as the Marshall Field IV Professor of Urban Education in the Department of Comparative Human Development at the University of Chicago.
+She currently serves as the Charles L. Grey Distinguished Service Professor Emerita, and the Marshall Field IV Professor of Urban Education in the Department of Comparative Human Development at the University of Chicago.
 Dr. Spencer's career spans more than 30 years and consists of over 115 published articles and chapters, stemming from work funded by over two-dozen foundations and federal agencies.

 Education and career

 Margaret Beale Spencer completed a five-year Bachelor of Science (BS) in pharmacy at Temple University's School of Pharmacy, and completed post-degree clinical requirements for certification and pharmacy licensure.

 She received her master's degree from the University of Kansas, where she worked with developmental psychologist Frances Degen Horowitz.
 She went on to receive her PhD in Child and Developmental Psychology from the University of Chicago in 1976.

 She taught in both the psychology and education departments at Emory University before joining the faculty at the University of Pennsylvania, where she directed the W. E. B. Du Bois Collective Research Institute as well as the Center for Health Achievement Neighborhood Growth and Ethnic Studies (CHANGES).

 Since 2009, she has served as the Marshall Field IV Professor of Urban Education in the Department of Comparative Human Development at the University of Chicago.
+She now serves as the Charles L. Grey Distinguished Service Professor Emerita.